 If you’re using an iPhone, follow these steps to change cookie permissions in your Firefox browser:

-3. A drop-down window should appear, toggle Enhanced Tracking Protection on.
+- A drop-down window should appear, so toggle Enhanced Tracking Protection on.

-4. You can also choose which types of tracking cookies to block: Advertising, Analytics, Social, and Content.
+- You can also choose which tracking cookies to block: Advertising, Analytics, Social, and Content.
 Toggle each one on or off based on your preferences.

 You may find some websites don't load properly when you block all third-party cookies.
-If this happens, you may want to turn on third-party cookies for a website to properly load.
+If this happens, you may want to turn on third-party cookies for a website to load properly.

 How to block cookies on Firefox

 If you're still concerned about cookies, there are additional ways you can block cookies to enhance your privacy.
-We recommend using an ad blocker or a virtual private network (VPN) with ad-blocking functions.
-The best ad blockers can block not only ads but online trackers as well, which helps you stay anonymous online.
+We recommend using an ad blocker or a virtual private network (VPN) that bundles with an ad and tracker blocker.
+The best ad blockers can block ads and online trackers, which helps you stay anonymous online.

 FAQs